joagada2/mi_fatality_prediction/README.md

 ### Model Serving
 The model was wrapped in a FastAPI
 ### Remote Hosting of API
 The FastAPI was deployed to AWS EC2.
-The url for the API is http://18.222.206.16:8000/docs#/default/predict_post_predict_post
+To access the API through the IP address, click [here](http://18.222.206.16:8000/docs#/default/predict_post_predict_post)

 ### Continous Integration and Continous Deployment (CI/CD)
 I configured continuous integration and continuous deployment workflow for the project using GitHub Action.
 All the process of pusing the repository to AWS ECR and deploying the API to AWS EC2 were automated using Github Action CI/CD pipeline.
 ### Offline Inferencing